Diabetes Prevention and Control Program

 The Diabetes Prevention and Control Program (DPCP) is funded through the Centers for Disease Control and Prevention (CDC) and provides public health leadership for diabetes in the state.
 A major function of DPCP is to convene stakeholders in order to better coordinate the Hawaii diabetes health system and achieve common goals.
 DPCP also works with partners to promote diabetes prevention and management throughout the state.

-3. clinical screening, testing, and referral to DPPs; and
+3. Clinical screening, testing, and referral to DPP; and

-Along with community stakeholders, the DPCP is presently working to achieve the following priorities identified in the plan:
+Along with community stakeholders, the DPCP is presently working to achieve the following priorities:

 • Develop an awareness campaign targeted to the public and health care sector.

-• Establish at least one accessible, culturally-appropriate CDC-recognized diabetes prevention program serving a priority population on each island.
+• Establish culturally-appropriate CDC-recognized diabetes prevention program serving a priority population on each island.